 Peggy manages our client service teams, safeguarding, above all, the professional quality service our clients know us for.
 A former Assistant Dean of the Univ. of Oregon Law School and law firm administrator, Peggy has over 20+ years experience in client development and client satisfaction.

 12 years as Director of Outdoor Recreation and Environmental Education for Portland Parks, four years at Portland non-profit SOAR, providing access to outdoor adventures for adults with physical disabilities.

-Amalia has 25 years experience in cross-cultural community building with an emphasis on intercultural communication, organizational development and strategic planning.
+Amalia’s talent is her ability to unify people from diverse cultural backgrounds and disciplines.
+As a bilingual, bicultural Latina she is able to work fluidly in both English and Spanish.
+Amalia has 25 years of experience in cross-cultural community building with an emphasis on intercultural communication, organizational development and strategic planning.
 She has extensive experience working with Latino, African American, American Indian, Asian and Pacific Islanders as well as LGBTQ and disability leaders.
-Amalia’s talent lies in her ability to unify people from diverse cultures, backgrounds and disciplines to work together toward common goals.
-Amalia currently works with the City of Portland, Oregon where she oversees initiatives promoting shared governance while integrating civic engagement.

 Diversity coach, economist, former manager in US gov’t agencies and a university educator-researcher.
 Co-founder of NTL Institute’s Diversity Leadership Cert.
 Program.
 MA in organization & HR development from American Univ., PhD economics from Tulane.

 Michael has over 25 years of experience in business operations, human resources, leadership development and workforce diversity.
 He has held leadership positions at New York City Transit, City University of New York, American Airlines, Citi and American Express.
 He has an MBA from the University of North Carolina – Greensboro, and is a proven leader with a unique interdisciplinary background.